K-12 Curriculum Developer – Job Description and Salary Information

 Professional development for curriculum developers

-As a curriculum developer, it’s important to stay current with the newest educational technologies, as well as new instructional methods.
+As a curriculum developer, it’s imperative to stay current with the newest educational technologies, as well as new instructional methods.

 Professional associations for curriculum developers

 There are several professional associations available to curriculum developers.
-Because most of them have already been teachers for a number of years, they are probably a part of the National Education Association.
-There is also ASCD, an organization dedicated to educators and administrators and formerly known as the Association for Supervision and Curriculum Development.
+Because most have already been teachers for a number of years, they are probably a part of the National Education Association.
+As mentioned above, there is also ASCD, an organization dedicated to educators and administrators which was formerly known as the Association for Supervision and Curriculum Development.

 Curriculum developers may also join groups pertinent to the subject they specialize in, such as: